ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 - If you import a module, all components are bundled, even if not all are used.
 - The smaller the modules the better Angular can optimise the bundles.

+## How small / big should a module be?

+Without thinking about bundle optimisation and test isolation, it is totally up to your preference.
+You can define a NgModule per component or have a bigger module for many components.
+Both ways are totally fine.

 ## Summary